Wilmer-Hutchins High School

-Wilmer-Hutchins High School (nicknamed "The Hutch") is a public secondary school in Dallas, Texas (USA).
+Wilmer-Hutchins High School (nicknamed "The Hutch") is a public secondary school in Dallas, Texas.
 A part of the Dallas Independent School District, Wilmer-Hutchins High was formerly part of the now defunct Wilmer-Hutchins Independent School District.

-Located at 5520 Langdon Road in far south Dallas, the 9-12 campus serves portions of Dallas, most of Hutchins, Wilmer, a small portion of Lancaster, as well as unincorporated areas in southeastern Dallas County.
+Located at 5520 Langdon Road in far South Dallas, the 9-12 campus serves portions of Dallas, most of Hutchins, Wilmer, a small portion of Lancaster, as well as unincorporated areas in southeastern Dallas County.

 History

 Wilmer-Hutchins High School was originally established in 1928, after four smaller school districts consolidated.
-A new $60,000 campus was built on Highway 75, midway between Wilmer and Hutchins.
+A new $60,000 campus was built on Highway 75 (Now I-45), midway between Wilmer and Hutchins.
 The building was expanded in the 1950s with the addition of a large gymnasium and an annex housing a junior high school.

 The district's population grew rapidly in the 1950s and 1960s as hundreds of black families moved into new home developments located in the Dallas portion of the district.
-However, none of their children attended WHHS, as it was designated a "whites only" school.
-Black high school students were bused to Dallas' Lincoln High School until 1964, when Wilmer-Hutchins opened John F. Kennedy High School and Milton K. Curry Junior High School in the northern portion of the district.
+However, none of their children attended the high school as it was designated a "whites only" school because of segregation.
+Black high school students were bused to Lincoln High School in Dallas until 1964, when Wilmer-Hutchins opened John F. Kennedy High School and Milton K. Curry Junior High School in the northern portion of the district.

 The school district was forced by courts to integrate in 1968.
 Kennedy High School was closed after only four years (it was combined with its sister campus to form Kennedy-Curry Junior High School) and all high school students attended WHHS.
 White families began fleeing the district, and by 1972 the school's population was almost 100 percent black.

 In 1983, a new campus was built on Langdon Road in Dallas, north of Hutchins and closer to most of the student body.
 The old campus became C.S.
 Winn Junior High School, which was later used as an elementary school before being abandoned in the early 2000s.

 The school won the 1990 Class AAAA state football championship.

 From 1991 to 1996 the school had six different principals.
 In August 1995 the school district hired 60 new teachers for the school.
 By October 1996, 20 of those teachers hired remained.